 - To prepare students for physics contests such as the C.A.P.
 Prize Exam and the Sir Isaac Newton Exam.

 - To encourage and cultivate interest and enthusiasm in physics.

 Since its inception in 2011, UBC students, along with the support of their professors, strive to provide a greater breadth of opportunities for high school students to enhance their experience with university-level physics.

 Features of the Program

 - UBC Physics professors will give lectures on advanced physics topics, including sharing some of their research.

 - Participating students will be given challenging problems to solve; the students may tackle in groups, solo and/or with the assistance of volunteers.

 - Students may have the opportunity to access UBC Physics laboratories (pending availability) and conduct experiments under the supervision of Physics professors and volunteers, on topics relevant to the session.

 - Pizza and refreshments will be provided at all sessions for every participant to enjoy.

 - Sessions may be longer than the standard 2 hours from time to time.

-A small, one-time-only fee ($10) is collected at the first session to cover the cost of running the sessions and offering pizzas for students and volunteers.
-All interested students should contact Pedram Laghaei (email@example.com).
+A small, one-time registration fee ($10) is collected at the first session to cover the cost of running the program and offering pizza for students and volunteers.
+All interested students should contact Pedram Laghaei (firstname.lastname@example.org).
 Additionally, do not hesitate to email if you have any questions.
-We look forward to seeing you at the Metro Vancouver Physics Circle!
+We look forward to seeing you at Metro Vancouver Physics Circle!